 The Company met with the USFDA in late January 2022 to discuss its progress on the request for additional information and other matters.
-Based on work undertaken and the significant engagement with the regulator to date, Cyclopahem is highly confident it will submit this information in Q3 2022 and all items and recommendations identified by the USFDA will be addressed and finalised in FY2022.
+Based on work undertaken and the significant engagement with the regulator to date, the Company is confident it will submit this information in Q3 2022.

 Cyclopharm is also continuing its preparations for US commercialisation of TechnegasTM, including personnel training and inventory build, to ensure a rapid commencement of sales once USFDA approval is granted.
 The USA presents Cyclopharm with a transformational market opportunity that we estimate is worth US\$180 million annually.
-The Company's strategy for TechnegasTM's rapid entry into the US is built around the supply of generators to targeted US hospitals to support easy adoption of TechnegasTM.
+The Company's strategy for TechnegasTM's rapid entry into the US is built around the supply of Generators to targeted US hospitals to support easy adoption of Technegas.